 All accounts must be paid when due.
 Before the end of each semester or term, each student should determine that all accounts are paid.
-Non-payment of any such accounts will be entered on the student's record, and the Office of Registrar will withhold any grades, credits, diplomas, and other benefits until the obligation is discharged.
+Non-payment of such accounts will be entered on the student's record, and the Office of Registrar will withhold official transcripts, awards, diplomas, and other benefits until the obligation is discharged.
+The student is responsible for all attorney or collection fees for accounts in default.

 The student may be dropped from the rolls for nonpayment of any financial obligation.
-A \$25 service fee is charged for each returned check.
+A \$35 service fee is charged for each returned check.
+TUITION AND FEES